Data Forest quickstart

 Set proxy in the Chrome browser on Windows

-1. Right-click the Chrome icon, and then click properties.
+1. Right-click the Chrome icon, and then click Properties.

-2. When the Chrome properties window appears, add --proxy-server="socks5://127.0.0.1:9876" at the end of the input text in the [Shortcut] tab > Target (T).
+2. When the Chrome properties window appears, add --proxy-server="socks5://127.0.0.1:9876" at the end of the entered text in the [Shortcut] tab > Target (T).

 2. Click the Hue app to open the Details area.